bwohlberg/sporco/docs/source/invprob/cbpdn.rst

 * :class:`.ConvBPDNGradReg`

-  Solve Convolutional BPDN with an additional :math:`\ell_2` penalty on the gradient of the coefficient maps
+  Solve Convolutional BPDN with an additional :math:`\ell_2` penalty on the gradient of the coefficient maps (see :cite:`wohlberg-2016-convolutional2`)

   .. math::
      \mathrm{argmin}_\mathbf{x} \;